derMacon/anki-pdf-editor/README.md

 * unix os (Vim)

 ## Usage
-* download jar from release tab and execute via `java -jar ./path/to/jar`
+* Download jar from release tab and execute via `java -jar ./path/to/jar`
+* Recommended: execute at the same directory to avoid initializing the project directories any where they should not be.

 ### Top-level menu
 ```